 Top Tips for Hiking Mount Marcy

-- Check the weather before you go.
-This hike could get dangerous with rain and wet surfaces on some of the smooth rocks.
-This is definitely one that is much more enjoyable on a dry day.
+• Check the weather before you go.
+This hike can get dangerous with rain and wet surfaces on some of the smooth rock surfaces.
+This is a much more enjoyable hike on a dry day.

-- Wear waterproof hiking shoes/boots.
+• Wear waterproof hiking shoes/boots.
 The trail can be wet, even in the summer.
-A 14+ mile hike in wet socks and boots is a recipe for disaster!
+A 14+ mile hike in wet socks and boots is a recipe for a foot disaster!

-- Bring cash for parking if beginning at the Adirondack Loj.
-You don’t want to loose your parking spot or delay beginning your hike because you forgot parking money!
+• Bring cash for parking if beginning at the Adirondack Loj.
+You don’t want to lose your parking spot or delay beginning your hike because you forgot your parking money!
 There is no ATM!

-- Pack a windbreaker for the summit.
-The temperatures are easily 20 degrees different there than at the base.
-At the High Peaks Information Center, the board informed us that the summit temperature was 48 degrees with a 45-degree wind chill, 6-13 mph winds.
+• Pack a windbreaker/layers for the summit.
+The temperatures are easily 20 degrees different at the top compared to the base.
+At the High Peaks Information Center, the board informed us that the summit temperature was 48 degrees with a 45-degree wind chill and 6-13 mph winds.
 This was in mid-August when the high temperature for the day in Lake Placid was 73!

-- If you typically hike with trekking or hiking poles, you’ll want to have them on this trip.
+• If you typically hike with trekking or hiking poles, you’ll want to have them on this trip.
 They can be helpful, especially on the descent.
-We found ourselves carrying them, though, during the last mile to the top over the smooth rocks.
+We found ourselves carrying them, though, during the last mile to reach the summit over those smooth rocks.

 Are you looking for a real challenge?
 Or looking for a multi-day high peaks adventure?

-Hiking Mount Marcy can be combined with a number of other High Peaks in the area for even more epic adventures.
-Mount Skylight (4,905′) and Gray Peak (4,800′) are very popular additions but be warned.
+Hiking Mount Marcy can be combined with several other High Peaks in the area for even more epic adventures.
+Mount Skylight (4,905′) and Gray Peak (4,800′) are very popular additions, but be warned.
 You’ll cover over 17 miles on this loop, also beginning at the Adirondack Loj.
 It is doable in one day, but only for those with appropriate fitness levels.

-Looking for other things to do around Lake Placid after your Mount Marcy hike?
+Looking for other things to do around Lake Placid after your hike?
 There are plenty of things to do, and if you’re visiting during the summer months, things to do around Lake Placid include swimming, kayaking, more hiking, and exploring.
-Check out our guide!

 Wrapping-up: Why Hike Mount Marcy?